Climate and Average Weather Year Round in Richmond Virginia, United States

 The average daily incident shortwave solar energy experiences significant seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.9 months, from April 24 to August 20, with an average daily incident shortwave energy per square meter above 6.0 kWh.
-The brightest day of the year is June 23, with an average of 6.9 kWh.
+The brightest month of the year in Richmond is June, with an average of 6.9 kWh.

 The darker period of the year lasts for 3.0 months, from November 7 to February 8, with an average daily incident shortwave energy per square meter below 3.1 kWh.
-The darkest day of the year is December 24, with an average of 2.2 kWh.
+The darkest month of the year in Richmond is December, with an average of 2.3 kWh.

 For the purposes of this report, the geographical coordinates of Richmond are 37.554 deg latitude, -77.460 deg longitude, and 207 ft elevation.